 Find more reading passages and activities about Athens and other Ancient Greek City-States in our free pdf download, available from our shop on Teachers Pay Teachers.

 Ancient Greek City States

 Ancient Greece was made up of independent city-states that shared a language and a religion but had different laws, governments and currency.
 This resource has reading passages about city-states, types of governments in Greek city-states, Athens and Sparta.
 The information is followed up with worksheets and activities.

 Pages: 10 (including 3 answer sheets)

 - Answer Sheets

-This resource is a free sample of our Ancient Greece bundle.
+This resource is part of our Ancient Greece bundle.